WSU-CDSC/hashcheck/README.md

 `sudo apt-get install ruby` (Install Ruby).
 Alternately information on installing the most recent release of Ruby can be found at the [Ruby Documentaion](https://www.ruby-lang.org/en/documentation/installation/) site.

-`sudo gem install mail && sudo gem install os` (Install required Ruby libraries).
+`sudo gem install gmail && sudo gem install os` (Install required Ruby libraries).

 ### Windows Installation:
 Install Ruby using the tool ['Ruby Installer.'](https://rubyinstaller.org/)

 Use the Command Prompt and run the following commands:

-`gem install mail && gem install os` (Install required Ruby libraries).
+`gem install gmail && gem install os` (Install required Ruby libraries).

 Move the file hashdeep64.exe that is supplied with this repository into a folder that is on your 'Environment Variable' path.